 - Get sufficient potassium.
 COPD patients taking diuretics need extra potassium.
 Good options include potatoes, bananas, oranges, and tomatoes.

 - Drink plenty of liquids (but skip the caffeine).
 Fluids help thin the mucus in a person’s air passageways; but caffeine can conflict with certain medications and cause restlessness, so it’s best to stick with non-caffeinated beverages.

 - Skip the gas-inducing foods.
 Foods like beans, fried foods, and carbonated drinks produce gas and bloating and may make breathing harder for someone with COPD.
 Stay away from these types of foods to prevent flare-ups.

 - Minimize sodium intake.
 Sodium can cause water retention, which makes it more difficult to breathe; so avoid foods that contain more than 300 milligrams of sodium per serving.
 Sodium-free seasonings like parsley, oregano, garlic, basil, curry, onion, rosemary and lemon juice are all flavorful alternatives.

-CareFor, providers of the best home care services Georgetown and the surrounding areas have to offer, is experienced in working with COPD patients and their families, and can help manage COPD symptoms, as well as ensure the home is safe and free from irritants.
+CareFor, providers of the best home care assistance Austin, TX and the surrounding areas have to offer, is experienced in working with COPD patients and their families, and can help manage COPD symptoms, as well as ensure the home is safe and free from irritants.
 Contact us today online or at (512) 338-4533 to discover more ways we can help with COPD management.